PScherling/Active-Directory-and-DNS-Initial-Configuration-Toolkit/README.md

 ## Overview
 This repository contains a **fully automated PowerShell-based setup framework** for deploying and configuring a complete **Active Directory Domain Controller** with integrated **DNS Server** and post-deployment automation scripts.
-Designed for reliability, repeatability, and logging, this toolkit enables system administrators to bootstrap an entire Windows Server AD environment from zero â€” including OU structure, GPOs, users, and groups.
+Designed for reliability, repeatability, and logging, this toolkit enables system administrators to bootstrap an entire Windows Server AD environment from zero, including OU structure, GPOs, users, and groups.

 ---